mapbox/maki/README.markdown

 You can use the SVGs and PNGs in this repository as they are without building anything, however a render script is included to assist designers/developers who want to modify or create Maki icons.
 It will render SVGs to PNGs at 100% and 200% resolution.

+It can also render PNGs scaled appropriately for the various Android screen resolutions, and output them directly into the corresponding drawable-*dpi subdirectories of the Android resources folder.

 The script requires [Bash][], [Inkscape][], and [ImageMagick][] to function correctly.
 Each icon must have an appropriate entry in `www/maki.json` to be rendered correctly.

 [SVG]: http://en.wikipedia.org/wiki/Scalable_Vector_Graphics